api-platform/docs/core/content-negotiation.md

 }
 ```

-For example if you want to make the `csv` format to work for even complex entities with a lot of hierarchy, you have
+For example if you want to make the `csv` format work for even complex entities with a lot of hierarchy, you have to
-to flatten or remove too complex relations:
+flatten or remove too complex relations:

 ```php
 <?php